 What are the symptoms of patellar tendinitis?

-Most individuals experience localized, sharp pain near the patellar tendon area as a first sign of patellar tendinitis.
+Most individuals experience localized, sharp knee pain near the patellar tendon area as the first sign of patellar tendinitis.
 The pain would be felt around your patellar tendon which could be in front of, aside, and sometimes behind your kneecap.
 The pain may become more intense when extending the knee or increasing the use of the quadriceps.
 If left untreated, the patellar may get inflamed and become more painful during and/ or after working out or being active.

 What causes patellar tendinitis?

 Over-stressing your tendon and improper body mechanics are the primary causes of patellar tendinitis and knee pain.